XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

         }
     }

 If the response shows `"signature_verified": true` then the claim's signature is genuine.
 The payee must **also** confirm that the channel has enough XRP available to honor the claim.
-To do this, the payee makes an [`account_channels` request](reference-rippled.html#account-channels) to confirm the most recent validated state of the payment channel.
+To do this, the payee uses the [account_channels method][] to confirm the most recent validated state of the payment channel.

 Request: